How to send large international money transfers

 Your bank is one of the most convenient options for sending money overseas.
 You’ve already got an account with them, you trust their services, and an international money transfer should be easy as pie.
 But is it that simple?
 Let’s dig a little deeper.

-Probably the biggest negative of transferring with a foreign exchange agency is they are unfamiliar.
-So if you do decide to transfer through one of these FX specialists, don't leave anything to chance - check if the provider is regulated by ASIC to get a credible stamp of security.
+- Probably the biggest negative of transferring with a foreign exchange agency is they are unfamiliar.
 The good news is, all providers listed on Mozo are licensed by the government so you needn’t worry about getting stuck in a money scam.

 Now that you’re aware of your top options for making a large overseas money transfer, here are some of the key considerations you should keep in mind while picking an IMT provider.